-PCI Instructors are selected for their academic qualifications, professional backgrounds and experience in the field.
+PCI Instructors are selected for their academic qualifications, professional backgrounds, and experience in the field.
 They ensure core competencies and learning objectives are met through dynamic lecture, lab, and practical experiences.
-Besides teaching, Program Directors provide leadership for academic excellence through faculty and student support, and regular programmatic review and assessment of student learning outcomes.
+In addition to teaching, Program Directors provide leadership for academic excellence through faculty and student support, and regular programmatic review and assessment of student learning outcomes.